-Just because we are located in Fort Worth, does not mean that we only work around Fort Worth.
-We can stretch our arms nation wide when it comes to minerals.
+Just because we are located in Fort Worth, does not mean that we only work around Tarrant County.
+We can stretch our arms nationwide when it comes to minerals.

 Though, because of the technology that we have now, such as horizontal drilling, drillers are able to produce about 5.3 billion cubic feet of gas and 15,500 barrels of oil each day.
 In 2015 it was responsible for about 70% of all U.S. gas shale production.
 It is said to still contain approximately 40 trillion cubic feet of natural gas, just waiting to be found.